yzabc007/ML-Learning-Resources/deep-reinforcement-learning/4cart-pole-pg.md

 ---

-Review three characteristics of traditional RL:
+Reviewing three characteristics of traditional RL:

 > 1. Different actions yield different rewards.
 > 2. Rewards are delayed over time
 > 3. Reward for an action is conditional on the state of the environment.